pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 #### Using a GitHub Organization

+If you would like the repo created to be under a GitHub organization instead of the authenticated user's namespace, you can use the `--org` option:

 `--org="{My Organization Name}"`

-If you would like the repo created to be under a GitHub organization instead of the authenticated user's namespace, you can use the `--org` option.

 For information on additional options, consult the [command options section of the build tools documentation](https://github.com/pantheon-systems/terminus-build-tools-plugin#command-options).